Lazheart/GitTutorial/practice/Basics_Use of Git terminal/README.md

 # Basic Terminal Commands 🖥️

-This document is a quick guide to learning some essential commands you can use in the Linux or macOS terminal.
+This document is a quick guide to learning some essential commands you can use in Git terminal.
 If you're just starting with the command line, this is for you!

 ---